In addition to satisfying the University’s general entrance requirement, including English language requirements, applicants must:

-This programme aims to offer knowledge and expertise to enhance evidence-based practice and to be able to teach others, especially from an interprofessional perspective.
-The course does not attempt to incorporate all surgical specialities but draws together a collection of fundamental information in an e-Learning format.
-The course provides a transition in knowledge between theory and the students own clinical practice.
-Emphasis is placed on the general principles of surgical practice rather than on the management of specific conditions.
+It aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
+The course draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.

-- Interprofessional approach to enhance group work, discussion sessions and case-based presentations.
+- Our interprofessional approach to enhancing group work, discussion sessions and case-based presentations.

 Course contact details